vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Do I need to enable ESX Key Persistence to use Native Key Provider?

-No – ESX Key Persistence is a separate feature that, in effect, caches encryption keys from a standard key provider (not a Native Key Provider) on a host using the host’s Trusted Platform Module.
+No. ESX Key Persistence is a separate feature that, in effect, caches encryption keys from a standard key provider (not a Native Key Provider) on a host using the host’s Trusted Platform Module.
 While Native Key Provider does something similar, it does not use the Key Persistence feature, and does not require the feature to be enabled.

 Key Persistence is disabled by default, and the use cases for the feature are limited.
 Most organizations should not enable Key Persistence without thoroughly examining their threat models and risks.